The Flood Prevention (Scotland) Act 1961 gave local authorities discretionary powers to make and build flood prevention schemes.

 Roseanna Cunningham MSP, the Minister for Environment and Climate Change, announced on December 20, 2010 that the Elgin Flood Prevention Scheme was confirmed with modifications as recommended in the report of the public inquiry.

 The reasons for confirming the Elgin Flood Prevention Scheme with these modifications are set out in full in the decision letter.

 Knowle Burn Flood Prevention Scheme Confirmed, June 30 2009

-Minister for Environment, Roseanna Cunningham MSP today announced that Knowle Burn Flood Prevention Scheme 2007 had been confirmed.
+Minister for Environment, Roseanna Cunningham MSP announced, on June 30 2009 that the Knowle Burn Flood Prevention Scheme 2007 had been confirmed.